-Mobile Justlife involves bringing our services to individuals experiencing homelessness, rather than asking them to come to us.
-When we opened the Justlife Centre in Manchester, we focused primarily on the Openshaw and Ardwick areas because they had a high density of unsupported temporary accommodation, but recent research enabled us bringing to brought to light additional UTAs across Greater Manchester housing hundreds of residents.
+Mobile Justlife involves bringing our services to people experiencing homelessness, rather than asking them to come to us.
+This project came about following our recent research into Unsupported Temporary Accommodation, which brought to light even more UTAs in Greater Manchester housing hundreds of residents in need of support.